The Botanic Garden at Oklahoma State University

 The Botanic Garden at Oklahoma State University is a 100 acre botanical garden and arboretum located just west of the Oklahoma State University campus, Stillwater, Oklahoma.
-It is open during business hours but also allows for access during the weekends.
+It is open from dawn to dusk daily.

 The garden features over 1,000 species of herbaceous and woody plants apportioned between the Oklahoma Gardening studio gardens (5 acres), and turf and nursery research.
 Display gardens include annuals and perennials, water garden, rock garden, butterfly garden, wildscape garden, Japanese tea garden, and yearly theme gardens.